PHPSocialNetwork/phpfastcache/MigratingFromV5ToV6.md

-Because the V6 is not backward compatible with the V5 we will help you to migrate your code:
+Because the V6 is not backward compatible with the V5, here's a guide to help you to migrate your code:

 ### Type hint of Driver instances